 Maybe they’ll rub off on you too (or you’ll have that blasted song stuck in your head all day.
 Sorry).

 I made the shirt from a women’s tee and based it on the Basic Tee pattern and tutorial (creating a smaller size using one of her other shirts for sizing)

 Shirt front, Shirt back, two sleeves, and a collar, ready to sew:

 But before sewing, I added the phrase.
 I was inspired my Miranda’s font as well and decided to hand-letter the words…something I haven’t done forever and really love to do.
 If you’d like to use my letters for your own project, download and print it HERE.
 I traced the words to Freezer paper (check out my full tutorial on Freezer Paper stenciling HERE).
 I prefer printing to Freezer Paper, rather than tracing, but my printer was being emotional as well.
 Then I cut it all out with a craft knife,

-….ironed one set of words to the front, one set to the back, painted with craft paint, dried it with my blow-dryer, peeled it off, and…
+….ironed one set of words to the front, one set to the back, painted with Tulip brand, fabric paint, dried it with my blow-dryer, peeled it off, and…

 Don’t Worry, Be Happy!